hikeventures/hikeventures.github.io/_posts/reviews/2014-10-23-jetboil-flash-review-by-nashvilleryan.markdown

 image: https://farm6.staticflickr.com/5607/15422981859_bb0f3187b7_b.jpg
 ---

-For those folks looking for a new stove for their next hiking, climbing, kayaking, packrafting or any other outdoor adventure should have a look at <a href="http://nashvilleryan.wordpress.com/2014/10/21/gear-review-jetboil-flash-cooking-system/" target="_blank">Nashvilleryan</a>  who has reviewed the Jetboil Flash personal cooking system and also provided an image of his Jetboil Flash below.
+For those folks looking for a new stove for their next hiking, climbing, kayaking, packrafting or any other outdoor adventure should have a look at <a rel="nofollow" href="http://nashvilleryan.wordpress.com/2014/10/21/gear-review-jetboil-flash-cooking-system/" target="_blank">Nashvilleryan</a>  who has reviewed the Jetboil Flash personal cooking system and also provided an image of his Jetboil Flash below.

 <img src="https://farm6.staticflickr.com/5607/15422981859_bb0f3187b7_b.jpg"  width="768"  height="1024" alt="Jetboil Flash Review by Nashvilleryan">
 <br>
 <!--more-->

-I have previously also reviewed the <a href="http://hikeventures.com/gear-review-jetboil-sol-ti/" target="_blank">Jetboil Sol Ti</a>  and it's always interesting to read what others think about a similar stove from the same manufacturer.
+I have previously also reviewed the <a rel="nofollow" href="http://hikeventures.com/gear-review-jetboil-sol-ti/" target="_blank">Jetboil Sol Ti</a>  and it's always interesting to read what others think about a similar stove from the same manufacturer.
 The main difference between the Jetboil Sol Ti and the Jetboil Flash are:

 * weight: 245 grams vs. 400 grams
 * volume: 800 ml vs. 1000 ml